Terraform, Do Kwon Agree in Principle to Settle Fraud Case With SEC: Court Filing

 Do Kwon is currently out on bail in Montenegro, awaiting extradition to either the U.S. or South Korea.

+- Do Kwon and the company he co-founded, Terraform Labs, have agreed to a "settlement in principle" with the SEC in a civil case alleging fraud.

+- Terra’s LUNA token surged as much as 38% after news of the agreement became public.

-Terraform Labs and co-founder Do Kwon have reached a "settlement in principle" with the U.S. Securities and Exchange Commission (SEC) regarding a fraud case, according to a court filing Thursday.
+Terraform Labs and co-founder Do Kwon have reached a "settlement in principle" with the U.S. Securities and Exchange Commission (SEC) over a civil case alleging fraud, according to a court filing Thursday.

-The development comes less than two months after a civil fraud trial against Kwon and Terraform Labs kicked off in New York.
-Midway through the trial, the SEC said it was looking to impose a $5.3 billion penalty to settle the case, its steepest fine yet on a cryptocurrency project.
+Terraform’s LUNA token climbed as much as 38% to the highest since April 12 after news of the agreement became public, according to data on charting platform TradingView.

-The court listing's title referred to a May 29 telephone conference , "without transcription or recording."
+A listing for the District Court for the Southern District of New York refers to a May 29 telephone conference, "without transcription or recording."
 Counsels for all the parties were present.
-As the parties informed the Court that they reached a settlement in principle, an oral argument previously set for May 29 was cancelled.
-The parties must file the required documents in support of the settlement in front of Judge Jed S. Rakoff by June 12.
+The scheduled oral arguments were "cancelled because the parties have informed the Court that they reached a settlement in principle."
+The parties must file documentation in support of the settlement in front of Judge Jed S. Rakoff by June 12.

+The development comes less than two months after a Manhattan jury delivered a 'liable' verdict after a nine-day trial.
+The SEC had accused Terraform Labs and Kwon of misleading investors about the stability of its products.
+The $40 billion ecosystem based around the algorithmic stablecoin UST and an earlier version of LUNA collapsed in May 2022, triggering an industry-wide contagion.

+Later that month, the SEC said it was looking to impose a $5.3 billion penalty to settle the case, its steepest fine yet on a cryptocurrency project.
+Terraform replied in court that only an “appropriate civil penalty” per violation should be imposed.
+During the trial, CEO Chris Amani had said the company was undergoing bankruptcy proceedings and had only approximately $150 million in assets remaining.
+Lawyers of Do Kwon said Kwon has “no illegal profits … to disgorge.”

-Do Kwon is currently out on bail in Montenegro, awaiting extradition to either the U.S. or South Korea.
-Kwon also faces criminal charges in New York, as well as in South Korea.
+Do Kwon is currently on bail in Montenegro, awaiting extradition to either the U.S. or South Korea.
+He also faces criminal charges in New York, as well as in South Korea.

-Kwon is the co-founder behind the algorithmic stablecoin Terra and its sister token LUNA, comprising the Terra ecosystem, which collapsed in May 2022, triggering an industry-wide contagion.

 Disclosure

-Note: UPDATE (May 30, 17:11 UTC ): Adds LUNA reaction in second paragraph, background on trial starting in fourth.